 From the above discussion, it’s evident that SSD gives you performance while HDD saves you money.

 For a trading computer you use regularly, SSD is a better choice.
 It will provide faster performance, so the investment is worth it.
-You can easily find computers for trading that have 120-250 GB SSD drives.
+You can easily find computers for trading that have 500 GB 1 TB SSD drives.

-The third option is to get a trading computer configured with both types of drive.
-Store your archival files on the larger HDD.
-Store files in current use on the faster SSD.
+The third option is to get a trading computer configured with both types of drives.
+Store your archival files on the larger HDD and store files in current use on the faster SSD.
 It’s the best of both worlds.

-Before deciding on which drive type is best for you, consider how you use your trading computer.
+Before deciding on which drive type (HDD vs SSD) is best for you, consider how you use your trading computer.